arnold7800x3d/Triskelion_Python_Keylogger/README.md

 ## Repository Structure
 - `Documentation` : Contains the project documentation, which so far is the proposal document.
 - `System Diagrams` : Contains the analyis and design diagrams for the project.
-- `main.py` : This is the actual keylogger program.
+- `windows-x64-npu-updater.py` : This is the actual keylogger program.
+- `windows.ico` : This is the icon for the keylogger executable.
 - `triskelion_server.py` : This is the remote server file created using Flask to handle the storage of received files form the victim's machine.
 - `requirements.txt` : This is a text file containing the python modules needed for the project.
 - `README.md` : This is the README file for the project.